aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 An AI supply chain adds training datasets, model weights, fine-tuning corpora, embedding stores, MCP servers, agent skill marketplaces, and shared prompt template libraries.
 Most of these are not versioned, not audited, and not covered by your existing SBOM process.
 A single poisoned dataset cascades into every downstream model trained on it.

 A malicious MCP server was published to a community registry and appeared legitimate.
-When an agent loaded it, the tool descriptions, the natural-language strings explaining what the tool does, contained embedded instructions.
+When an agent loaded it, the tool descriptions — the natural-language strings explaining what each tool does — contained embedded instructions.
 The model processed those instructions as operational guidance and executed them via tool calls.
 No vulnerable code was deployed.
 The exploit was a text string in a configuration file.

+This attack class was documented in the OWASP Agentic AI Top 10 (2025) under tool description poisoning and reported to MCP registry maintainers in early 2026.
+MITRE ATLAS also catalogs this as an AI supply chain risk (ATK0047 — Model Supply Chain Poisoning).
 As of mid-2026, no dedicated scanning tool exists for MCP tool descriptions.
 Most teams rely on manual review, which is precisely why this attack class is so dangerous.

-**What changes:** Your pre-deployment process needs to include MCP server scanning, tool description hash verification, and a supply chain review that covers components that never appear in your code repository.
+**What changes:** Your pre-deployment process needs to include the following:

+- **MCP server scanning** — Run static analysis on tool descriptions looking for suspicious patterns: references to unexpected system paths, credential access, outbound network calls, or instructions that conflict with the tool's stated purpose.
+- **Tool description hash verification** — Hash tool descriptions and compare against known-good baselines.
+Any change, even a single word, should trigger a security review before the agent loads the updated server.
+- **Sandboxing** — Run MCP servers in isolated environments with network egress controls.
+Treat them like untrusted plugins.
+- **Tool call monitoring** — Log every tool call with its input parameters and expected output schema.
+Alert on calls that deviate from the tool's documented purpose.
+- **Supply chain review** — Extend your SBOM to cover datasets, model weights, embedding stores, and MCP servers.
 Standard SCA tools don't see prompt-level payloads.

 This is the gap that catches most teams off guard: the components that matter most to your AI system's security are the ones you can't find in your dependency tree.